 The brand name is almost always on a label on the inverter itself.
 If you can't find it — or the system looks unfamiliar — these guides walk you through identification by appearance, wiring colour, and display type.

-Identify my inverter →Not all systems have a battery.
+Identify my system →Not all systems have a battery.
 How to tell from the physical installation, the wiring, and the inverter display whether your system includes battery storage and what type it is.

 Check for battery →The installation date affects warranty status, FiT eligibility, panel degradation estimates, and expected performance.
 How to find it from the MCS certificate, inverter label, or MCS public register.